 - Your UW-Madison @wisc.edu email address

-- Your request to apply for the Spring 2021 L&S Undergraduate Foreign Language Substitution Package (FLSP)
+- Your request to apply for the Fall 2021 L&S Undergraduate Foreign Language Substitution Package (FLSP)

 All students who submit a completed application by the deadline should hear back from the Disabilities Curricular Accommodations Committee (DCAC) regarding the status of their application approximately four weeks after the application deadline.
 All answers to questions in application must be typed and not handwritten.

 A completed application must include all required items below:

 - High school transcript and transcripts from other post-secondary institutions you may have attended prior to UW-Madison (you will need to contact original high school or other institution of higher learning for these records if you do not have copies)